Levofloxacin: 7 things you should know

 - Not suitable for people with myasthenia gravis, certain heart rhythm disturbances, or pediatric patients (unless being given to prevent inhalation anthrax or plague).
 Dosage may need the reducing in people with poor kidney function.
 May cause liver damage or heart rhythm disturbances.

-- May interact with some medications including antacids or preparations containing iron or zinc.
+- May interact with some medications including NSAIDs (increasing the risk of CNS stimulation and seizures), antacids, or preparations containing iron or zinc.
 Administer at least two hours before or two hours after these preparations.

 - Oral levofloxacin tablets can be administered without regard to food.
 Take oral levofloxacin solution one hour before or two hours after food.